The Internet of Things and the Operating Room of the Future

 Letting the hospital know that a specific part is faulty by simply examining the unstructured data it sends out is the best example of the power of predictive maintenance.
 No one has to wait for the MRI to crash.
 Hospitals can enjoy huge savings through predictive maintenance on all its heavily-used expensive equipment.

 Given concerns about privacy and safeguarding of material, it is essential to have a secure connectivity partner such as ThingWorx aboard.
 HIPPA is just the beginning of the scope of regulatory requirements that will need to be accommodated to operate successfully in the healthcare data space.
 Applied analytics available to doctors in real-time reduces medical procedure risk and overall liability concerns.

 For hospitals to reduce costs and increase profitability, IoT will play an enormous role.
 For patients, it means their doctors will know so much more about treating them to ensure the best care after any procedure whether it’s a heart bypass, cancer surgery, heart transplant or a simple blood test.

-Jack Reader, Business Development Manager at ThingWorx, says, “Imagine an operating room where there are just a few monitors and all the devices speak to each other and with thousands of medical systems within and beyond the walls of the hospitals.
+Jack Reader, Business Development Manager at ThingWorx (now at Verizon) says, “Imagine an operating room where there are just a few monitors and all the devices speak to each other and with thousands of medical systems within and beyond the walls of the hospitals.
 All of this innovation will exponentially increase insight and intelligence, reduce costs for the hospital and increase health outcomes”.

 The implications in terms of knowledge gained and positive health outcomes is so phenomenal that we almost can’t now imagine from this early stage in the IoT era all the possible sources nor all the insights that will be gained.
 However, the sooner IoT Analytics is adopted in the hospital, the sooner patients can expect better-run hospitals and healthier lives.
 This is only the beginning of a new era.